canonical/sphinx-docs-starter-pack/docs/how-to/customize-pdf.rst

 Change PDF document title
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, the PDF title on the cover page comes from the title of the main index document.
 To override it, update the third element (title) of the ``latex_documents`` tuple in :file:`conf.py`.
-Use an empty string (``''``) to keep the default behaviour.
+Use an empty string (``''``) to keep the default behavior.

 Use a different index document for PDF builds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~